 Time and Energy

 There is a reason we have sayings like “you get what you pay for” and “nothing is really free.”
 Free has a hefty price tag: the price of your time and energy.
-I don’t know about you, but the older I get the more I realize that our time and energy are our two most precious resources.
+I don’t know about you, but the older I get the more I realize that my time and energy are my two most precious resources.
 Wasting them hurts.
-Free language exchanges often cost you a lot more time and energy than paid teachers or tutors.
+In my experience, free language exchanges cost a lot more time and energy than paid teachers or tutors.
 Here’s why:

 Most language exchanges involve splitting your time 50/50 with your partner.
 Normally you only get to spend half the time being the learner.
 You also have to spend half the time as the teacher.
 You do get some English practice, but you also have to help your partner learn your own language.
 That means that for half the time you probably won’t even be speaking English!